osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

 There may be some familiar and some new features here.
 First off before sending the PUT request for update we check that the user clicked a value for homeworld that isn't null.
 The check for null is needed because of how the sql for the bsg_people table is setup we can't update values for home world to NULL.
 This check prevents accidentally causing an sql error in the backend query.

-Another familiar feature is that we are iterating through the tr in the people table to find the one that matches our personID of the person we just updated and once we find that TD we are indexing into the table and getting the TD for home world so we can finally update the text to the new planet's name.
+Another familiar feature is that we are iterating through the tr in the people table to find the one that matches our personID of the person we just updated and once we find that we are indexing into the table and getting the TD for home world so we can finally update the text to the new planet's name.

 One important last step before we move on to the back-end side of things.
 Open up the add_person.js file in the same directory and make some changes to the addRowToTable function like the following.